"Doctor," Wyn said as she watched him step back from the console

 of the plain.
 He looked back over the plain once more.
 The horizon wasn't

 totally level.
-There was a dark, purplish, jagged edge.
-A mountain range.
+There was a dark, purplish, jagged edge - a mountain range.

 Something told him the objective was to reach the mountains.